 CASPER - HIDPL/SSL Summaries

 Small Satellite Studies/Dust Detector Design - Truell Hyde, Rene Laufer, Lorin Matthews, Jorge Carmona, Mike Cook, Jimmy Schmoke

 The Space Science Lab develops diagnostics and science packages for use on spacecraft, including nanosatellites and space missions.
 Small Satellites provide opportunities for research in near-earth orbit and as components of deeper space missions.
 CASPER has specific interest in the detection of interplanetary dust and orbital debris as spacecraft in near-earth orbit and on deeper space missions are subject to damage from dust impacts.
 Low velocity (less than 1 km/s) impact studies are designed to characterize the dust encountered in space and test materials for damage.
 The Space Science Lab within CASPER currently has several active flight missions on which they will be providing the science instrument.

 Development of these dust detector experiments is currently underway.
 As such, REU Fellows can participate in (among others):

-Dust Crystals in an RF Reference Cell - Truell Hyde, Lorin Matthews, Jie Kong, Ke Qiao, Bernie Smith, Jorge Carmona, Mike Cook, Jimmy Schmoke
+Self-Assembling Dust Structures in an RF Reference Cell - Truell Hyde, Lorin Matthews, Jie Kong, Ke Qiao, Jorge Carmona, Mike Cook, Jimmy Schmoke

 Experimental Astronomy - Dr. Dwight Russell and Mr. Dick Campbell